tanishabobra/STM32-CAN-Based-Driver-Telemetry-System/README.md

-# CAN-Networked Driver Input & State Estimation System
+# CAN-Based Driver Telemetry System, STM32

 Electric vehicles depend on distributed embedded systems: independent nodes reading sensors, applying safety-critical logic in hard real time, and communicating state over a shared bus with no single point of failure.
 This project implements a CAN-networked driver input and state estimation node from first principles on an STM32 microcontroller, targeting realistic accelerator/brake safety and sensor-timing requirements, and evaluates each subsystem against measured hardware behavior rather than assumed correctness.